 Machu Picchu Lodge Trek Expedition Itinerary

-Day 2: We arrive in Cusco (9,500 ft) mid morning where we will be met by our local guide and driven to Hotel Libertador, one of the nicest hotels in town and centrally located.
-We have lunch then a group meeting and gear check to make sure every one is ready for the trek.
-That night Alpine Ascents provides a welcome dinner at one of the finest restaurants in Cusco.
+Day 2: We'll arrive in Cusco (11,200 ft.) by mid-morning, where we'll be met by our local guide and be driven to our centrally located hotel.
+We'll have lunch, then a group meeting and gear check to make sure everyone is ready for the trek.
+That night, Alpine Ascents will host a welcome dinner at one of the finest restaurants in Cusco.

-Day 3: We have breakfast early in the Hotel then take a walking tour around Cusco.
-We visit old Spanish churches, the local market and then after lunch take a van out to an ancient Incan Sun Temple and learn more about their way of life.
-The stone work is truly amazing.
-Tonight you have the choice of dining with the group or venturing out on your own in the night life of Cusco.
-Overnight at Hotel.
+Day 3: We'll have breakfast early in the hotel then take a walking tour around Cusco.
+We'll visit old Spanish churches, the local market and then, after lunch, take a van to an ancient Incan Sun Temple and learn more about their way of life.
+Their stone work is truly amazing.
+That night, you'll have the choice of dining with the group or venturing on your own into the night life of Cusco.

-Day 5: After a leisurely breakfast we have a 3 to 4 hour acclimatization hike to a beautiful glacial lake at the foot of Humantay Mountain.
-During the entire hike we are surrounded by the high Peaks of the Andes Mountains.
-The more adventurous might take a very short swim in the glacier lake but most choose to trade the glacial swim for a relaxing soak in the outdoor Jacuzzi upon our return to the lodge.
+Day 5: After a leisurely breakfast, we'll take a three to four hour acclimatization hike to a beautiful glacial lake at the foot of Humantay Mountain.
+During the hike, we'll be surrounded by the high peaks of the Andes Mountains.
+The more adventurous might take a short swim in the glacier lake but most will choose to trade the glacial swim for a relaxing soak in the outdoor Jacuzzi upon our return to the lodge.
 In the evening, the guide will brief the trekking party on gear and the itinerary for the following day.
 Then our bartender will demonstrate how to make the perfect Peruvian Pisco Sour, the signature drink of Peru.
-Breakfast, lunch and dinner are taken at the Lodge.
-Overnight at the Salkantay Lodge.
+Breakfast, lunch and dinner are taken at the Lodge, where we'll overnight.

-Day 6: Today is the longest hike of the trek, (7-9 hours).
-After an early breakfast, we hike up the Rio Blanco valley, circling Humantay Peak across from Salkantay Peak.
-As we ascend we trek along trails cut into the hillside with spectacular views of the surrounding mountains.
-The highest point on the trek is a pass at 4,638 m (15,213 ft).
-At the pass we stop to take in views of snow-capped peaks of the Vilcabamba Range in every direction, the south face of Salkantay towering above us.
+Day 6: The longest hike of the trek, (7-9 hours).
+After an early breakfast, we'll hike up the Rio Blanco Valley, circling Humantay Peak across from Salkantay Peak.
+As we ascend, we'll trek along trails cut into the hillside with spectacular views of the surrounding mountains.
+The highest point on the trek is a pass at 15,213 ft.
+(4,638 m).
+At the pass, we'll stop to take in views of snow-capped peaks of the Vilcabamba Range in every direction, with the south face of Salkantay towering above us.
 We will keep our eyes out for Andean condors, often visible in this area.
-From the pass we descend for an hour to our lunch location.
-We dine in tents where a hot lunch is served.
-From here we continue our descent to the Wayra Lodge (12,600 ft).
-Smaller than Salkantay Lodge with only six bedrooms (we have the whole place to ourselves!), but the bedrooms, lounge and Jacuzzi are incredible.
-After showers and Jacuzzi we have hors d'oeuvres, a wonderful dinner and enjoy the fire for the rest of evening.
+From the pass, we'll descend for an hour to our lunch location, where a dining tent is already set up and we are able to enjoy a bit of rest and a hot lunch.
+From there, we'll continue our descent to the Wayra Lodge (12,600 ft.).
+It's smaller than Salkantay Lodge with only six bedrooms (we have the whole place to ourselves!), but the bedrooms, lounge and Jacuzzi are incredible.
+After showers and Jacuzzi time, we'll have hors d'oeuvres, a wonderful dinner and enjoy the fire for the rest of evening.
 There is even a good wine list to choose from.
-(Hiking time: 6-8 hours.
-Total excursion time for day: 7-9 hours.
-Hiking level: challenging with a 15,000ft mountain pass).
+(Hiking time: six to eight hours.
+Total excursion time for day: seven to nine hours.
+Hiking level: challenging, with a 15,000 ft. mountain pass).

-Day 7: On this day we enjoy a leisurely breakfast at Wayra Lodge.
-We then begin our trek by hiking downhill above the Salkantay River, through increasingly verdant scenery.
-We descend into a forest full of a large variety of flowers, including several species of Orchids.
-Our local assistant guide will help us identify the local flora during our 4 hour hike to reach our next destination, Colpa Lodge (9,200 ft), which is located in an open promontory at the confluence of three rivers.
+Day 7: We'll enjoy a leisurely breakfast at Wayra Lodge, and then begin our trek by hiking downhill above the Salkantay River, through increasingly verdant scenery.
+We'll descend into a forest full of a large variety of flowers, including several species of orchids.
+Our local assistant guide will help us identify the local flora during our four-hour hike to reach our next destination, Colpa Lodge (9,200 ft), which is located in an open promontory at the confluence of three rivers.
 The outdoor hot tub in this lodge has prominent views of lush green mountains and a small, far-away, local town.
 Dinner that night is cooked over an open Peruvian fire pit which includes several types of meats and vegetables.
-(Hiking time: 3-4 hours.
+(Hiking time: three to four hours.
 Hiking level: easy to moderate).

-Day 9: After an early start and a hearty breakfast, we tackle the last day of our trek.
-We head uphill for 2-3 hours towards Llactapata pass (2,736 m/8,974ft), where we come upon a distant but quite special view of Machu Picchu from the southwest, a view few tourists ever glimpse.
+Day 9: After an early start and a hearty breakfast, we'll tackle the last day of our trek.
+We head uphill for 2-3 hours towards Llactapata Pass (8,974 ft./2,736 m), where we'll come upon a distant but quite special view of Machu Picchu from the southwest, a view few tourists ever glimpse.
 An added value is the Llactapata Ruins, which have recently been restored.
 Lunch is provided at the observatory, in view of Machu Picchu.
-We then begin our final descent to the Aobamba River through lush bamboo forests and more orchards and coffee plantations (2-3 hour descent).
-We reach a small train station where we board a local passenger train for a 30 minute ride to Aguas Calientes, a small town about 1500 ft below Machu Picchu.
-This night we dine and sleep in a beautiful Hotel that is surrounded by an amazing number of species of wild Orchids.
-In fact, they found 3 new species last year in the hillside of the resort.
-(Total hiking time: 4-6 hours.
+We'll then begin our final descent to the Aobamba River through lush bamboo forests and more orchards and coffee plantations (2-3-hour descent).
+We'll reach a small train station, where we'll board a local passenger train for a 30-minute ride to Aguas Calientes, a small town about 1,500 ft. below Machu Picchu.
+This night, we'll dine and sleep in a beautiful hotel surrounded by an amazing number of wild orchid species.
+In fact, three new species were found last year in the hillside of the resort.
+(Total hiking time: four to six hours.
 Hiking level: moderate to challenging).

-Day 10: We wake up for an early breakfast at the hotel and then travel to the bus station for a ride up to Machu Picchu (30 min).
-Our guide who is well studied in Incan culture and Machu Pichhu gives us a detailed tour of the entire compound.
-We then have an additional 4 hours to explore the area on our own.
-Afterwards we will take a bus back to Aguas Calientes for a late lunch and then to the train station for an afternoon departure to Cusco.
-We usually arrive in Cusco at 8pm.
+Day 10: We'll wake up for an early breakfast at the hotel and then travel to the bus station for a ride up to Machu Picchu (30 mins.).
+Our guide, who is well-studied in Incan culture and Machu Picchu, will us a detailed tour of the entire compound.
+We'll then have an additional four hours to explore the area on our own.
+Later, we'll take a bus back to Aguas Calientes for a late lunch and then to the train station for an afternoon departure to Cusco.
+We usually arrive in Cusco by 8 p.m.

-Day 11: Airport transfer.
-Fly to Lima and connect with homeward bound flights.
+Day 11: Fly to Lima and connect with homeward-bound flights.